 Leeds Building Society | 85 years remaining from the start of the mortgage. |

-An example of a Lease Extension matter before the tribunal for a Epsom and Ewell flat is 33 The Maisonettes Alberta Avenue in June 2014. the Tribunal decided that the premium payable for the grant of a new lease be the sum of £20,680 (Twenty Thousand six hundred and eighty pounds).
-This case affected 1 flat.
-The unexpired lease term was 60.43 years.
+An example of a Lease Extension decision for a Epsom and Ewell residence is 33 The Maisonettes Alberta Avenue in June 2014. the Tribunal decided that the premium payable for the grant of a new lease be the sum of £20,680 (Twenty Thousand six hundred and eighty pounds).
+This case was in relation to 1 flat.
+The remaining number of years on the lease was 60.43 years.